Dark Chocolate Relieves Stress and Reduces Blood pressure

 Ask most women and they’ll tell you that a good dose of chocolate really takes the edge off.
 It’s not a joke.
-Science confirms that eating dark chocolate helps relieve emotional stress and also lowers blood pressure.
+Science confirms that eating dark chocolate relieves emotional stress and reduces blood pressure.

 A study published in the Journal of Proteome Research found that consuming 40 grams (about 1.4 ounces) of dark chocolate daily for a period of two weeks reduced levels of the stress hormone cortisol and catecholamines, the fight-or-flight hormones.

 The authors also concluded that their study “provides strong evidence that a daily consumption of 40 g of dark chocolate during a period of 2 weeks is sufficient to modify the metabolism of … healthy human subjects.”